petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/tutorials/creating-a-basic-custom-element.md

 ## Building the React Application

-After running `create_remote_app.sh`, navigate to the new `h5v7-remote-app` folder and build the application:
+After running `create_custom_element.sh`, navigate to the new `h5v7-remote-app` folder and build the application:

 ```bash
 cd h5v7-remote-app